 Learn more about Plug'n Drive

-Relay Education delivers renewable energy education programs in classrooms and communities across Canada.
+Relay Education is a Canadian charity that delivers renewable energy education programs in classrooms and communities across Canada.
 The organization educates, inspires and assists people in building a 100 per cent renewable energy future.
-Relay engages over 10,000 children and adults every year to increase energy literacy, build interest in green careers and foster the next generation of renewable energy leaders.
+Relay engages over 18,000 students and adults every year to increase energy literacy, build interest in green careers and foster the next generation of renewable energy leaders.

 Learn more about Relay Education